 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Claxton family name include Claxton, Claxon, Klaxon, Klaxton and others.

 This web page shows only a small excerpt of our Claxton research.
 Another 207 words (15 lines of text) are included under the topic Early Claxton History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Claxton Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Claxton surname or a spelling variation of the name include:

-Claxton Settlers in the United States in the 17th Century
+Claxton Settlers in United States in the 17th Century

-Claxton Settlers in the United States in the 18th Century
+Claxton Settlers in United States in the 18th Century

-Claxton Settlers in the United States in the 19th Century
+Claxton Settlers in United States in the 19th Century

 The Claxton Family Crest was acquired from the Houseofnames.com archives.
 The Claxton Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.